AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 AI keyboards, on the other hand, use artificial intelligence and machine learning to understand not just what you're typing, but what you're trying to say.
 They can suggest entire phrases, adjust your tone, check grammar, and even help write responses based on the conversation context.
 These keyboards learn from your writing style over time, becoming increasingly personalized to your unique way of communicating.

-"I switched to an AI keyboard last year and now can't imagine going back," says a user on Reddit.
-"The difference in accuracy and helpfulness is night and day compared to my old keyboard."
+"I switched to an AI keyboard two years ago and it's transformed how I communicate on my phone," shares a user on Reddit.
+"The difference in accuracy and helpfulness is night and day compared to my old keyboard—it feels like having a writing partner who actually understands context."

 Feature Comparison: What AI Keyboards Offer That Built-ins Don't